solal-paris1-ml/Particle-Swarm-Optimisation-SAS-IML/README.md

 # Particle_Swarm_Optimisation-SAS-IML-
 Algorithm of PSO with SAS-IML

-This work aims to introduce the Particle swarm optimization \textit{(PSO)} method, applied on a wide range of real life complex problems.
+This work aims to introduce the Particle swarm optimization (PSO) method, applied on a wide range of real life complex problems.

 Depending on the context, PSO outperforms other optimization methods such as gradient based algorithms and other derivative-free algorithms, especially in the case of some non-linear objective function, as they tend to get trapped in local optimums and fail to